nexmo-se/vonage-ai-asr-connector/README.md

 Click on the just imported Agent to open it,</br>
-for this sample AI Agent, for test and demo purposes, you need to set the live agent phone number,</br>
+for this sample AI Agent, for test and demo purposes, you need to set the Live Agent phone number,</br>
 to do that,</br>
 go to Properties (left column icons), Parameters, Custom Parameters, callee,</br>
 change the value to your desired recipient number,</br>